 Much as I would like style to just magically appear one day, it won’t.
 It’s something you work towards every day.
 Not just in the studio, but by living.
-Style must be carved out of you like how the Grand Canyon was formed through millions of years of water constantly flowing and finding other places to go.
+Style must be carved out of you through blood, sweat, and years.

-And then one day, who knows, maybe 30 years later, you will find that hey, you actually have come up with a style that is pretty unique to who you are.
+And then one day, you will find that hey, you actually have come up with a style that is pretty unique to who you are.
 Notice I said who you are.
 Not who you are as an artist.
 I mean who you are as a person.
 Because as you are, so is your art.

 So I guess what I’m saying is, to find your style you must find your life.
 To carve it out.
 To seek out the unknown.
 To embrace the darkness with the light.
 To fall into disaster and to claw yourself back out.
 And one day, sure, it might seem like magic, but you will find yourself.
 And thus, your style.